davenomiddlenamecurtis/scoreassoc/README.md

 # scoreassoc
+Software to carry out weighted burden analysis of rare, functional variants, as obtained from large scale sequencing studies.

 Distribution for scoreassoc, including source, example files and MSVC files.
 Also files to produce exome-wide risk score.

 Use this link to preview the scoreassoc html: